kjrm/Geosocial_Platforms_as_Media_of_Urban_Policy_Mobility-WORKING_PAPER/study_1/README.md

-# Study 1: Geosocial Platform as Feedback Tool
+# Study 1: Platform as feedback tool